ymuichiro/quick_learning_symbol_en/13_verify.md

 }
 ```

-Verify stateHashSubCacheMerkleRoots for account and metadata verification, described below.
+Verifying stateHashSubCacheMerkleRoots for accounts and metadata is described below.

 ### Importance block stateHash validation